saleone/bachelor-thesis/README.md

 * [tino/pyFirmata](https://github.com/tino/pyFirmata)

 ## License
-This thesis/project code is currently (I must ask permission from my college to confirm this, no sure yet) licensed under the MIT license.
+This thesis/project code is currently (I must ask permission from my college to confirm this, not sure yet) licensed under the MIT license.
 Check the [LICENSE.md](./LICENSE.md) file for more info.